History of private equity and venture capital: 1980s reflections

 Two other works were pivotal in framing the image of buyout firms.
 Barbarians at the Gate, the 1990 best seller about the fight over RJR Nabisco linked private equity to hostile takeovers and assaults on management.
 A blistering story on the front page of the Wall Street Journal the same year about KKR's buyout of the Safeway supermarket chain painted a much more damaging picture.
 The piece, which later won a Pulitzer Prize, began with the suicide of a Safeway worker in Texas who had been laid off and went on to chronicle how KKR had sold off hundreds of stores after the buyout and slashed jobs.

-Contemporary reflections of private equity and private equity controversies
+Contemporary reflections and controversies

-Carlyle group featured prominently in Michael Moore's 2003 film Fahrenheit 9-11.
+Carlyle group featured prominently in Michael Moore's 2003 film Fahrenheit 9/11.
 The film suggested that The Carlyle Group exerted tremendous influence on U.S. government policy and contracts through their relationship with the president's father, George H. W. Bush, a former senior adviser to the Carlyle Group.
 Moore cited relationships with the Bin Laden family.
-The movie quotes author Dan Briody claiming that the Carlyle Group "gained" from September 11 because it owned United Defense, a military contractor, although the firm's $11 billion Crusader artillery rocket system developed for the U.S. Army is one of the few weapons systems canceled by the Bush administration.
+The movie quotes author Dan Briody claiming that the Carlyle Group "gained" from September 11 because it owned United Defense, a military contractor, although the firm's $11 billion XM2001 Crusader artillery rocket system developed for the U.S. Army is one of the few weapons systems canceled by the Bush administration.